AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When trying to sync a livecopy (while using roll-out configs [!UICONTROL Activate on Blueprint activation] and [!UICONTROL De-activate on Blueprint activation]) if a component is deleted in the livecopy master, the sync fails and a `NullPointerException` is logged (NPR-36127).

-* When a user types in ad hoc text for tag (tag that does not exist on the system) and hit enter, the tag appears under the field but when the Content Fragment is saved and re-opened, the ad hoc tag disappears (NPR-36132).
+* When a user types in ad hoc text for tag (tag that does not exist on the system) and hit enter, the tag appears under the field but when the Content Fragment is saved and reopened, the ad hoc tag disappears (NPR-36132).

 * Inbox does not have option display the status of Asynchronous Operations (NPR-36104).

 * A duplicate component is created after restoring inheritance (NPR-36000).

 * When using the `RemoteContentRenderingService`, the request to the `RemoteContentRendererRequestHandler.getRequest` always includes the root page for the  `ComponentExporter`, but does not include the requested page if it is not included with the root model based on the traversal depth and filtering options set.
-The request should always include the requested page so that the SPA has enough information to render a response (NPR-35961).
+The request must always include the requested page so that the SPA has enough information to render a response (NPR-35961).

 * onTime/offTime items do not activate/deactivate on the expected onTime/offTime (NPR-35936).